The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 		- **Register:storage class**
-          1. registr variables is stored in one of the register of system, instead of memory
+          1. register variables is stored in one of the register of system, instead of memory
           2. Value stored in register can be accessed faster than one that is stored in memory

 			<br>